Mark Recchi

 Mark Louis Recchi (/ɹɛkɪ/; born February 1, 1968) is a Canadian former professional ice hockey winger who played 22 seasons in the National Hockey League (NHL).
-He was selected by the Pittsburgh Penguins in the 1988 NHL Entry Draft, and he played for them, the Philadelphia Flyers, Montreal Canadiens, Carolina Hurricanes, Atlanta Thrashers, Tampa Bay Lightning and Boston Bruins.
+He was selected by the Pittsburgh Penguins in the 1988 NHL entry draft, and he played for them, the Philadelphia Flyers, Montreal Canadiens, Carolina Hurricanes, Atlanta Thrashers, Tampa Bay Lightning and Boston Bruins.
 Recchi won the Stanley Cup three times in his playing career: in 1991 with the Penguins, in 2006 with the Hurricanes, and in 2011 with the Bruins.
 During the 2010-11 season, Recchi was the last active player who had played in the NHL in the 1980s.
-Subsequently, in Game 2 of the 2011 Finals, Recchi became the oldest player ever to score in a Stanley Cup Finals game at age 43.
+Subsequently, in game two of the 2011 Final, Recchi became the oldest player ever to score in a Stanley Cup Final game at age 43.
 On June 26, 2017, in his fourth year of eligibility, Recchi was inducted into the Hockey Hall of Fame.